crcollver/group-messaging-app/README.md

 3. Send to all users that someone has connected/disconnected.
 4. Echo a message to all users connected.
 5. Separate version of the app with Tkinter GUI for client.py and/or server.py
+6. Keybind to switch to random Python code without disrupting connection.
+Use HIDE/SHOW command in prompt.

 ## prompt_toolkit